jessmed749/Longhorn-Network/README.md

 # Longhorn Network

 **Longhorn Network** is a Java-based simulation of a social platform tailored for university students.
-Built as part of UT Austin's ECE 422C coursework, the project models dynamic student interactions through roommate matching, internship referrals, and real-time communication.
+The project models dynamic student interactions through roommate matching, internship referrals, and real-time communication.

 ## 🌟 Features